Cross Country Detours: Production

-Screenings

-The short was screened in March 2025 at the Bergamo Film Meeting as part of a Tex Avery retrospective.

 Reception

 Contemporary reception found the film to be a funny parody.
 The Motion Picture Herald found that this "satire (went) to new lengths in achieving male audience appeal."
 The Exhibitor noted in 1943: "When first released in 1940, this drew raves, and was considered one of the best of the color cartoons."

 It was later described as an Avery "classic", implementing indeed in a mock travelogue format, surreal ideas and spot gags.
 The film was called "the most famous of his travelogue spoofs" and deemed better than its predecessor of the precedent year, Detouring America.
 Glenn Erickson considered it was one of Avery's "WB's masterpieces".

 The "self-censored" episode of the lizard's striptease in New Mexico was particularly commented: "although the strip teaser in the cartoon is a lizard (shedding its skin, you understand), it is only one short step removed from its human original." the cartoon "spoofed the reaction to the «danger» of depicting somebody in full frontal nudity even if it is only a lizard".

 Noting how "(i)n some cartoons, Avery actually seems embarrassed by the obviousness of his gags", Michael Barrier stated: "Avery had occasionally made such a mock apology in his Schlesinger cartoons, most notably in Cross Country Detours: immediately after the narrator, Robert C. Bruce, says, "Here we show you a frog croaking," the frog shoots itself and a card appears onscreen, announcing that the theater's management disclaims any responsibility for the puns used in the cartoon.
 The timing of the frog's "croak" is perfect, though— there's no opportunity for an audience to anticipate the gag— and so the "apology" is more like a smirk."
 The scene was deleted for the original release in 1940 before being restored in its 1944 reissue.

 The role of the voice over is also analysed by Cristina Formenti as being part of the economy of the parody of nature documentary.

 The early use of a split screen was also noted.
 In terms of animation, the cartoon was said to stand out among the production of the time.
 It is notably known for its "most explicit" use of rotoscoping.